2025 massacres of Syrian Alawites: 19–21 March

 According to the Institute for the Study of War (ISW), local Alawite social media sources continued to allege acts of sectarian violence by Sunnis and government forces, although these claims could not be verified.

 April

 8–10 April

 The Syrian Observatory for Human Rights reported a marked re-escalation of extrajudicial killings by "unknown gunmen", with sixteen civilians being executed or murdered in 48 hours over 8–10 April, including eight deaths in Homs.
 Incidents reported by SOHR included the following.
 On 8 April, General Security Service personnel opened fire on unarmed young men in Latakia and on reported thieves escaping a checkpoint in al-Suqaylabiyah.
 On 9 April, a Russian-linked former commander of an Iranian-backed armed group was assassinated in Aleppo by unknown gunmen, and revenge attacks were conducted against Assad regime veterans accused of violations.

 By 15 April, Alawite civilians were still being killed and harassed, including some who had been opposed to Assad and had never served in the former army.

+Death toll

+As of 12 March 2025, the UK-based war monitor Syrian Observatory for Human Rights (SOHR) reported that 1,614 civilians were killed by armed groups and security forces supporting the Syrian government between 6 March 2025 and 12 March 2025.

+For its part, as of 17 March 2025, the UK-based human rights NGO Syrian Network for Human Rights (SNHR) reported that 1,084 people, including civilians and fighters, were killed in the clashes since 6 March.
+The SNHR attributed 639 of the deaths, including civilians and disarmed combatants as killed by forces aligned with the Syrian transitional government.
+It further alleges in its report that armed remnants of the former Assad regime were also responsible for the deaths of at least 231 civilians.

+An investigation by Reuters published on 30 June 2025 concluded that 1,479 Alawites were killed across 40 different sites in a pattern of ethnically-targeted killing.